webdriverio/webdriverio/CONTRIBUTING.md

     $ git clone git@github.com:<your-username>/v5.git
     ```

-    _Note_: this is currently a dev repository to keep making releasing in the [original](https://github.com/webdriverio/webdriverio) project.
-Once we are at a state where this can be release we will force push to master.
+    _Note_: this is currently a dev repository to keep making releases in the [original](https://github.com/webdriverio/webdriverio) project.
+Once we are at a state where this can be released we will force push this master branch to the webdriverio/webdriverio#master branch.

 3. Switch to Node v8 (you should be able to use older/newer versions of Node but we recommend to use v8 so all developers are on the same side)
 4. Install Dependencies